About the Carnegie Collections

 All these collections deal primarily with Carnegie philanthropy and have very little personal material related to Andrew Carnegie.
 The Andrew Carnegie Personal Papers reside at the Library of Congress.

 The Carnegie Collections unit operates as a part of Columbia University's Rare Book and Manuscript Library.
 Materials from the Carnegie Collections are available for paging during regular Rare Book and Manuscript Library hours, and can be viewed in the RBML reading room.
-The patrons are encouraged to schedule an appointment with the Carnegie Collections curator in order to discuss their research needs.
+The patrons are encouraged to schedule an appointment with the Carnegie Collections archivist in order to discuss their research needs.

 The Carnegie Corporation of New York Records and Carnegie Endowment of International Peace Records are stored on site, so no prior appointment is necessary to view them.